 Mechanics Or Ecology?

 The word “Mechanics” used in the term “Quantum Mechanics” indicates a machine like predictable, buildable, knowable thing.
 The Quantum Universe in which we live, whether we want to accept it is that or not, may seem on the surface to be mechanical and linear but it is not.

-It is probably better to describe the Universe as an infinite number of spherical shaped universes one contained within the next.
-The Universe is better described as a self replicating fractal system.
+It is probably better to describe the Universe as an infinite number of spherically shaped universes one contained within the next.
+The Universe is better described as a self-replicating fractal system.

 Everything we call real is made of things that cannot be regarded as real. – Niels Bohr

 The current predominant world paradigm that exists says that if a thing can not be explained, detailed, analysed and documented by linear scientific thought processes then it’s mumbo-jumbo.
 If you have a spiritual explanation for human existence then you’re crazy, you’re in dreamland.

 The traditional scientific mindset says everything in the universe must be capable of explanation either now or at some point in the future by scientific analytic methods alone.